hashPirate/ToyotaScout/README.md

 ToyotaScout remembers past interactions, ensuring consistent and relevant recommendations over time.
 No need to repeat yourself – it’s like having a personal assistant who knows you inside and out.

 #### Mobile Convenience
-Available as a **fully functional mobile app**, ToyotaScout offers a chat-based interface that makes interacting with the AI smooth and enjoyable.
+Available as a **fully functional mobile app**, ToyotaScout offers a chat-based interface that makes interacting with the chatbot smooth and enjoyable.
 Carry your virtual salesperson in your pocket!

 ---